ronnybru/airox-landing/BUILD_OPTIMIZATIONS.md

 # Start services
 docker-compose up -d
 ```

+## Migration Fix Applied

+**Issue Fixed**: The deployment was failing with `ENOENT: no such file or directory, scandir 'drizzle'` because the optimized `.dockerignore` was excluding the migration files needed by the deployment script.

+**Solution**: Updated `.dockerignore` to preserve the `drizzle/` directory and its SQL migration files while still excluding unnecessary meta files.

 The optimizations are now active and your next build should be significantly faster!